lambertdem/lambertdem.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, The University of Edinburgh, 2026 (expected)
+* PhD in Statistics, The University of Edinburgh, 2026 (expected)
-* Visiting Ph.D student, King Abdullah University of Science and Technology (KAUST), February-June 2024
+* Visiting PhD student, King Abdullah University of Science and Technology (KAUST), February-June 2024
-* M.Sc. in Mathematics and Statistics, McGill University, 2022
+* MSc in Mathematics and Statistics, McGill University, 2022
-* B.Sc. in Mathematics and Computer Science, McGill University, 2020
+* BSc in Mathematics and Computer Science, McGill University, 2020

 Work experience
 ======